Introdution to Programming - C# Programming Fundamentals

 }

 The M is capital and is case-sensitive.
-The Main method must always be marked as static otherwise it cannot be run.
+The Main method must always be marked as static; otherwise, it cannot be run.
 Static means the method can be called without an instance of the class.

 All Methods are blocks of code, and a block of code is always encased within curly brackets (braces).